vstconsulting/polemarch/doc/restapi.rst

 .. http:delete:: /api/v1/users/{id}/settings/

-   Delete user's view settings of Dashboard's widgets.
+   Deletes user's view settings of Dashboard's widgets.

    :arg id: id of user.

+.. _teams:

 Teams (Polemarch+ only)
 -----------------------

-Teams is groups of users to which you can collectively assign rights to objects in ACL system.
+Team is a group of users to which you can collectively assign rights to objects in ACL system.

 .. http:get:: /api/v1/teams/{id}/

-   Get details about one team.
+   Gets details about one team.

    :arg id: id of team.